halfbyte/improjam/buildlog.md

 Also, I finally cleaned up the repo, renamed a couple of files, deleted everything that wasn't needed and extracted all classes from `system.js` to single modules.

+## Chromatic Keyboard, Active Note Display, Step bars (2018-10-09)

+Finally I built the chromatic note display so that I can play notes outside of the scale.
+I think I should activate this differently, not by changing the scale but by maybe pressing the (currently unused) Note button.

+I also finally tackled the "active note display" which highlights the notes currently played in the keyboard / drum selection section.
+Not only does this look cool, it is also valuable feedback.

+I also quickly implemented a step indicator with some sort of progress bar at the very bottom of the push display which should help with anchoring during live recording.

+I also greatly enhanced the Live set, but there's so much left to do.
+The drums need some work and I need a sampler and some cool JS related vocal samples.
+I think I need to bring my pocket recorder to be able to record these, or maybe I can salvage something from the Nested Loops performances.

+There are a couple of high priority items left open on my technical backlog as well, but I have two long train rides left until the first live performance and three evenings with a good chance of some time to work on this.